jjulian61/MA-705-Final-Project/README.md

 The pie chart the shows the breakdown of the search results by Property Lister Name

 Disclaimer: Zillow property listings are not static.
 Output results from the Cleaned Data Final Project.py file one month, or even a week from now may be different.
-But, the code will still generate the top 40 most expensive condo listings on Zillow.
+But, the code will still generate the top 40 most expensive condo listings in NY on Zillow.

 Python Programs Used: pandas, selenium, time, re, pickle, html, dash